adobe/d3-dashboard-api/README.md

       - company : org's name for e.g. adobe-io-solutions-demo
       - accessToken : Token from step 1
      [Refer sample code](#SampleCode)
-  4) In the HTML file create the divs with IDs mentioned in query.chart.id
+  4) In the HTML file add D3 CDN and create the divs with IDs mentioned in query.chart.id
   5) Call `dashboard(query, company, accessToken);` -  this will fetch data and create a svg div with visualization, just add it to the div you want.

 ## <a name="ChartsAvailable"> Charts Available: </a>